 I continue to use Dreamhost but I recently learned about reseller hosting and I’m currently using Site5.
 I was using another provider but they were objecting to the use of Backup Buddy for WordPress sites and I changed on my terms.
 The sites were migrated last week and I’ll update my experience with them as time passes.

 Once again, I’ve acted on a recommendation from a trusted source.
 Site5 is now the hosting company recommended by iThemes.
 I am an iThemes supporter and use Builder on most of my sites.
 The sites not running Builder just haven’t been changed but will in time.
+Note: iThemes was purchased by LiquidWeb and now recommends them for hosting.

 Most hosting services are offering the same thing.
 It really boils down to up time, price and support.
 Shared hosting has the same issues everywhere.
 That’s why they call it “shared” but it’s important to be able to get answers when you need them.